ROCm/rocm_smi_lib/tests/rocm_smi_test/gtest/docs/faq.md

-However, the following code is **not allowed** and will produce a runtime error from googletest because the test methods are using different test fixture classes with the same test case name.
+However, the following code is **not allowed** and will produce a runtime error from googletest because the test methods are using different test fixture classes with the same test suite name.

 ```c++
 namespace foo {